donald-macritchie/granite_tap/README.md

 ### Browser Tesing

-- The site has been tested on Google Chrom, Safari and Firefox.
+- The site has been tested on Google Chrome, Safari and Firefox.
 - No issues have been identified while using these browsers

 ### Bug Fixes